- May 11th - Kimia

 RSVP required: firstname.lastname@example.org or 514-298-0757

 Kimia is a Chemistry of flamenco and Persian Music.
-This creation is a collaboration of artists Shraddha D. Blaney, Saeed Kamjoo, Ziya Tabassian, Pooria Pournazeri, Hugo Larenas, and Fernando Gallego “El Bancalero”.
+This creation is a collaboration of artists Shraddha D. Blaney, Saeed Kamjoo, Ziya Tabassian, Pooria Pournazeri, Hugo Larenas, Fernando Gallego “El Bancalero” and Behshid Mirjaberi.

 Mixing flamenco and Persian genres has a long history.
 Two thousand years ago, the Romani people from the Indus Valley in India travelled to Persia.
 Gypsy artists, inspired by the subtleties of Persian music, combined them with flamenco as they journeyed through Andalusian lands.